-Standardized tests such as the ACT, SAT, and AP are becoming increasingly important for homeschool students.
-It can be easy to become anxious about sending your student into an unfamiliar setting to take tests that can have a big influence on college admissions and scholarships.
+Standardized tests such as the ACT, SAT, and AP are becoming increasingly important for homeschooled students.
+It can be easy to become anxious about sending your student into an unfamiliar setting to take tests that can greatly influence college admissions and scholarships.
 Of course, having a strong academic foundation and doing appropriate test preparation is vitally important.
 When you are focused on how to improve vocabulary for the SAT or work faster on the ACT science section, it can be easy to overlook some of the test day basics that make a big difference in a student’s scores.
 Here are a few tips to help test day go more smoothly:

 Days before – check the list

 A few days before the test, review the list of what to bring to the test.
 Make sure your student has the needed materials, so you aren’t rushing around the morning of the test.
 A backup calculator or fresh batteries are recommended.

 Check ID requirements

 Plan ahead of test dates to make sure your teen has valid, acceptable forms of ID.
 Government issued ID such as driver’s licenses, state IDs, or passports are commonly used.